na-na-hi/renget/archive/AnimAnon-Deforum.md

 ####Prompt Constants

 These prompt inputs use the same syntax as you would prompt normally in imagen.
-These inputs are appended to the end of your keyframed prompts.
+These inputs are prepended to of your keyframed prompts.
+This is very handy for keeping the same subject across all the frames while keeping the animation prompt clean and easy to read.

 Parameter | Description
 ------ | ------
-**animation_prompts_negative** | Negative prompt to be appended to all animation prompts.
+**animation_prompts_negative** | Negative prompt to be prepended to all animation prompts.
 You do not need --neg for this to work.
-**animation_prompts_positive** | Positive prompt to be appended to all animation prompts.
+**animation_prompts_positive** | Positive prompt to be prepended to all animation prompts.

 ###Composable Mask scheduling